The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Populating galaxies with BBHs

 In our full analysis {on the GW bias discussed in Section \ref{sec:results}}, we will vary these parameters ($\delta_l, \delta_h$ and $M_\mathcal{K}$), exploring scenarios with milder suppression $\delta_h \geq 1$, as well as those closer to the scenario obtained in \cite{Artale:2019tfl} with faster growth and no suppression, by setting $\delta_l\sim 1$ and taking the limit of $M_\mathcal{K}\sim 10^{12} \rm M_\odot$.
 Overall, we investigate a wide range of $\delta_l, \delta_h$ and $M_\mathcal{K}$ to explore the impact of these parameters and understand limiting cases.
 We investigate $\delta_l \in [0.5,10]$, $\delta_h \in [0.1,5]$, and $M_\mathcal{K} \in [10^{9} \rm M_\odot,10^{12} \rm M_\odot]$.
-These parameters are roughly chosen for consistency with selection functions presented in past works based on simulations \cite{Cao2018, Artale:2019tfl, Santoliquido:2022kyu}.
+These parameters are roughly chosen for consistency with host-galaxy probabilities presented in past works based on simulations \cite{Cao2018, Artale:2019tfl, Santoliquido:2022kyu}.
 To compare with \cite{Artale:2019tfl}, their parameter $\alpha_1\sim 0.8$ at $z \leq 1$ translates into $1/\delta_l$ for us, yielding $ \delta_l\sim 1.2$.
 Similarly \cite{Santoliquido:2022kyu} estimate the parameter $b$ in their models based on MZR and FMR relations to be $\sim 0.47$ and $\sim 0.58$ (see Table 2) which translates to $\delta_l\sim 2.1$ and $\delta_l\sim 1.72$.
-Last, the selection function of \cite{Cao2018} can be inferred by comparing the stellar mass distributions of BBHs from their Figure 2 (derived from populating the Millenium-II simulation with semi-analytic models for galaxies and BHs) to the stellar mass function of \cite{Guo2011} for these simulations.
-For BBHs with delay times of 2 Gyr or less, this corresponds to $\delta_l \sim 1$ and $\delta_h \sim 0.5$--2; for very long delay times of 12.7 Gyr, the \cite{Cao2018} selection function has $\delta_l \sim 0.5$ with no break at high mass.
+Last, the host-galaxy probability of \cite{Cao2018} can be inferred by comparing the stellar mass distributions of BBHs from their Figure 2 (derived from populating the Millenium-II simulation with semi-analytic models for galaxies and BHs) to the stellar mass function of \cite{Guo2011} for these simulations.
+For BBHs with delay times of 2 Gyr or less, this corresponds to $\delta_l \sim 1$ and $\delta_h \sim 0.5$--2; for very long delay times of 12.7 Gyr, the \cite{Cao2018} host-galaxy probability has $\delta_l \sim 0.5$ with no break at high mass.